andreasabel/inCode/entry/tries-with-recursion-schemes.md

 and then using `cata trieGraphAlg :: Trie k v -> Gr (Maybe v) k`.

-This isn't a bad way to go about it, and you won't have *too* many problems.
-However, this might be a good learning opportunity to try writing "monadic" catamorphisms.
+This isn't a particularly bad way to go about it, and you won't have *too* many problems.
+However, this might be a good learning opportunity to practice writing "monadic" catamorphisms.

 That's because to create a graph using *fgl*, you need to manage Node ID's, which are represented as `Int`s.
 To add a node, you need to generate a fresh